 Although the Outback is full of natural desert predators like snakes, spiders, and scorpions, you’re more likely to die from dehydration than a snake or spider bite.
 The Outback does have more legitimate dangers, including saltwater crocodiles, but those are easily avoided.

 Although largely an arid region, the Outback spans several different climate zones, which results in varying temperatures and weather patterns.
-Since most of inland Australia is made up of the arid desert, that means that although it might get up to 120 degrees Fahrenheit during the day, it can get down to well below zero at night.
+Unlike those places with cold winter and average temperatures, most of inland Australia is made up of the arid desert, that means that although it might get up to 120 degrees Fahrenheit during the day, it can get down to well below zero at night.